callum-hart/mono/misc/documentation notes.md

 - The mono language is an extension of the [design pattern]().
 - Soley focussed on the [core concepts]() (improve overriding mechanism of CSS & make CSS easier to reason with).
 - As small as it can be - bloated projects are harder to consume!
-- Language designed to be unobtrusive.
-Simple / familiar is better.
+- Language designed to be:
+	- Unobtrusive
+	- Familiar
+	- Consistent

 ## Compiled